issp-center-dev/HPhi/doc/en/source/howtouse/basicusage_en.rst

    ``$ mpiexec -np number_of_processes Path /HPhi -s Input_file_name``

   When you use a queuing system in workstations or super computers, sometimes the number of processes is specified as an argument for the job-submitting command.
 If you need more information, please refer to your system manuals.
 The number of processes depends on the target system of the models.
-The details of setting the number of processes are shown in Sec. :ref:`Subsec:CreatingExpert` .
+The details of setting the number of processes are shown in :ref:`Subsec:CreatingExpert` .

  4. Watch calculation logs

   Log files are outputted in the \"output\" folder, which is automatically created in the directory for a calculation scenario.
-The details of the output files are shown in Sec. :ref:`Sec:outputfile` .
+The details of the output files are shown in :ref:`Sec:outputfile` .

  5. Results

   If the calculation is completed normally, the result files are outputted in  the \"output\" folder.
-The details of the output files are shown in Sec. :ref:`Sec:outputfile`
+The details of the output files are shown in :ref:`Sec:outputfile`

 .. tip::